DigitalSlideArchive/HistomicsTK/README.rst

   and `examples <https://digitalslidearchive.github.io/HistomicsTK/examples.html>`__
   for more information.

+  This can be installed via `pip install histomicstk`.

+  If you want to specify precise library versions for reading various microscopy formats, you will need to install various libraries via your package manager or from source (libopenslide-dev, libtiff-dev).

+  To avoid installing these complex dependencies, you can install using specific prebuilt wheels via
+  `pip install histomicstk -f https://manthey.github.io/large_image_wheels`.

 - **As a server-side Girder plugin for web-based analysis**: This is intended to allow pathologists/biologists to apply analysis modules/pipelines containerized in HistomicsTK's docker plugins on data over the web.
 Girder_